What is our research strategy?

-Our Cancer Research Funding Program is the vehicle through which we support cancer research in WA, and is fully funded by donations form the WA community.
+Our Cancer Research Funding Program is the vehicle through which we support cancer research in WA, and is fully funded by donations from the WA community.

 A key objective of our program is to encourage and support a wide range of research activities into the causes, diagnosis, treatment and prevention of cancer.
 The following are key to ensuring the research we fund is of the highest quality.

 We use a competitive process, this means:

 - we accept submission from ANY recognised research institute in Western Australia

 - submitted applicants must comply to specific criteria

 - applications must be submitted by a specified date

 We use a peer review process, which means:

 - all applicants are assessed by experts on specified criteria that aims to ensure the science is excellent, and the research is current, competitive and achievable